zsdlightning/Physical-informed-dynamic-tensor-decomposition/debug_log.md

 - for static-ADF-ADF_update_N, fis tau = var(y) seems make it more stable , easy & faster to converge
 - static-ADF_update_T not work -> problem of batch ADF -> if sloved, the whole project is promising
 - Batch-ADF seems to never work...let's try single ADF on the main model! - 9.21
+- Linear transfer + single-data-ADF-update on llk msg seems work, but performence still a little worse then pure ADF - 9.24
+- the results are sensitive to self.v0, 1e2 seems the best now - 9.24
+- Try EP update on the transfer update  -> still not work

 To-do-list:
+- try the decompose form of CP, still with the mssage passing framework
-- single ADF on the main model! - 9.21
+- single ADF on the main model! - 9.21: done
 - debug the ADF_update_T
 - double-check the update of \tau and sigma to compute log_Z
 - check the ADF impletation on Beijing
 - check the CEP impletation on Beijing
 - implement the log function and yaml-params functions
 - unify the tensor-series-data class

+To-do-list-"decomp-CP-idea":
+- finish the key msg_update_functions
+- model_test function
+- key ulti func: moment_product_U, moment_product_Gamma -> how to use them to get parallel CEP update